Meet Our Team

 David Hsu

-Richard A. Sapp Professor
+Richard A. Sapp Professor of Management

 David Hsu is the Richard A. Sapp Professor of Management at the Wharton School, University of Pennsylvania.
 He graduated from Stanford University with undergraduate majors in economics and political science.
 After a few years working in industry, he received his master’s degree in public policy from Harvard University, followed by his PhD in management from the Massachusetts Institute of Technology.

-Hsu’s research interests are in entrepreneurial innovation and management.
+Professor Hsu’s research interests are in entrepreneurial innovation and management.
 Within that domain, he has investigated topics such as intellectual property management, start-up innovation, technology commercialization strategy, and venture capital.
 His research has appeared in leading journals such as Journal of Finance, Management Science, Strategic Management Journal, and Research Policy.
 He serves as a department editor of the Entrepreneurship and Innovation department of Management Science.
-In 2008, Hsu was awarded an Alfred P. Sloan Foundation Industry Studies Fellowship.
+In 2008, Professor Hsu was awarded an Alfred P. Sloan Foundation Industry Studies Fellowship.
 At Wharton, he teaches two MBA electives, Entrepreneurship and Technology Strategy.
-At Penn, Hsu is Associate Faculty Director of the Weiss Tech House, which encourages and supports students in the creation, development, and commercialization of innovative technologies.
+At Penn, Professor Hsu is Associate Faculty Director of the Weiss Tech House, which encourages and supports students in the creation, development, and commercialization of innovative technologies.

 Research Areas